 The 2022 FIFA World Cup Qatar™ will be the most connected in history.
 We asked entrants to identify ways in which the internet of things can provide innovative services, creating a more accessible, safer and better tournament experience for all.

 Millions of people will arrive in Qatar in 2022.
 Many will be visiting the Middle East for the first time.
 There will be a need for real-time information about traffic, public transport, taxis, hotels, restaurants, car parks, toilets, and venue entrances and exits.
 This will require new applications using available data to support accessibility within Qatar and new features that add value to existing applications.

 Effective management and control of crowds will require predictive capabilities to ensure the safety, comfort and security of visitors.

 No-one likes to wait in line.
-Applicants are encouraged to consider technological or managerial solutions to avoid long queues and/or create additional services which could transform time spent waiting into meaningful and exciting experiences for visitors.
+Applicants were encouraged to consider technological or managerial solutions to avoid long queues and / or create additional services which could transform time spent waiting into meaningful and exciting experiences for visitors.

 Sport as entertainment

 We are at the dawn of a new era in fan experiences, both at home and in the stadium.
 Fans will be able to gain insights and experience matches in entirely new ways.